Pongopaws/Worldwide-LGBT-Resources/readme.md

       or if some pages are clicked more than others -> self hosting
 - [x] Update Disclaimer wording to say  "Any products/companies are just suggestions." removing the word discretion as its in there twice. thanks!
+- [ ] ~~Adding a homepage button would be nice, but not crucial~~ make sidebar buttons read like buttons
 - [ ] update amanzon links to "real links" instead of browser copy
   - [ ] legible information include all the details to find the book in book stores
 - [ ] Exporting to pdf